kangyolo/get-started-jetson-nano/README.md

 ## Installation

 Jetson Nano required Jetpack running on Linux operating system.
 Image file that needed to be flashed to the SD card.
 The official image that provided by Nvidia is not stable at all.
 There are multipe custom image files that provided by the comunity.

+[Here](https://github.com/Qengineering/Jetson-Nano-image) is image file that installed Linux Ubuntu 20.04.
+A Jetson Nano image with OpenCV, TensorFlow and Pytorch.

 ## Running YOLOv5